milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Turn on Login Verification: This is an important feature that uses two-factor authentication to add an extra layer of security, if your password is ever compromised.

-Don’t use third-party apps: Third-party applications and plugins (or tweaks) are not supported by Snapchat, and can sometimes compromise the security of your account.
-We strongly suggest that you don’t install any, just to be safe!
+Don’t use unauthorized third-party apps: Unauthorized third-party applications and plugins (or tweaks) are not supported or permitted by Snapchat because they can sometimes compromise the security of your and other Snapchatters’ accounts.

 Scan

 Use Scan to find a song, shop, or even calculate a math problem!
-To access Scan, either press and hold on the Camera screen, or tap on the Camera screen and then tap ‘Scan’ in the AR Bar.
+To access Scan on Snapchat, either press and hold on the Camera screen, or tap on the Camera screen and then tap ‘Scan’ in the AR Bar.
 Scan options will appear across the carousel.
+On the new Spectacles, start Scan by pressing the right button or saying “Hey Snapchat.”

+When you initiate Scan, images from your Camera are taken and sent to Snap’s servers where we classify what’s in the image.
+We then recommend Lenses or provide other Scan features to augment and complement your world.

-To power Scan, Snap partners with third parties like Amazon, Shazam, and Vivino.
+To power certain Scan features, Snap partners with third parties like Amazon, Shazam, and Vivino.
 This means that when you press and hold on the Camera screen, certain information may be sent to these partners.
 For example, we may send images captured by your camera to Amazon, who’ll send back search results if they find a matching product.
 Similarly, we may send audio hashes captured by your microphone to Shazam, who’ll send back any matching songs.

-Voice Scan lets you do useful things like search for lenses.
+Voice Scan lets you do useful things like search for Lenses.
 To power Voice Scan, Snap has partnered with SoundHound, which provides recognition and understanding technology.
-When Voice Scan is used, Snap and SoundHound may receive audio recordings.
+When Voice Scan is used, Snap and SoundHound receive the audio recordings.

-To activate Voice Scan, you will be prompted to say “Hey Snapchat.”
-This will take you to the onboarding flow.
-This initial recognition to get you to the onboarding flow only happens on your device — no recording is sent to Snap or our partners.
-Once Voice Scan has been set up, you can use it by saying “Hey Snapchat” and recordings may be captured.

 Snap and our partners use the data collected in Scan and Voice Scan to provide you with relevant search results, track metrics around search activity, and help improve search algorithms and product features.